ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

  $C12=4\epsilon\sigma^{12},C6=4\epsilon\sigma^{6}$

+Often, this potential is referred to as LJ-12-6.
+One of its drawbacks is that its 12th power repulsive part makes atoms too hard.
+Some forcefields, such as COMPASS, implement LJ-9-6 potential in order to address this problem.
+Atoms become softer by using repulsive terms of the 9th power, but they also become too sticky.

 #### The Lennard-Jones Combining Rules
 It is necessary to construct a matrix of the pairwise interactions in order to describe all *LJ* interactions in a simulation system.
 The *LJ* interactions between different types of atoms are computed by combining the *LJ* parameters.
 Different force fields use different combining rules.
 Using combining rules helps to avoid huge number of parameters for each combination of different atom types.